 Professionally, I received a B.A. degree from Stanford and an M.D. degree from the University of California, Los Angeles.
 I interned at the University of Texas Medical Branch, Galveston, and received psychiatric residency training at the University of California, San Francisco.
 I now am an Emeritus Professor of Psychiatry at the University of California, San Francisco, and I directed the group therapy training program there and at the San Francisco VA Medical Center.
 In 2003, I received the J. Elliott Royer Award for excellence in Academic Psychiatry.
 I am a Fellow of the American Group Psychotherapy Association.
 For over 20 years I conducted research in group therapy and wrote a book entitled Group Therapy for Schizophrenic Patients.
 My latest book in this area is Integrative Group Therapy for Psychosis: An Evidence-Based Approach.

 I have collected antiquarian celestial maps for over 30 years.
 I am a Fellow of the Royal Astronomical Society (London) and have given talks on the history of celestial cartography to amateur and professional groups.
-I have written many articles and two books on astronomical history and celestial mapping: Star Maps (in its second edition) and Solar System Maps.
+I have written many articles and two books on astronomical history and celestial mapping: Star Maps (now in its expanded, hard-bound third edition) and Solar System Maps.

 I have been an amateur astronomer for over 50 years and have given talks at numerous amateur astronomy meetings and several World Science Fiction Conventions.
 I have written articles for Analog Science Fiction and Fact magazine, one of which won the annual readers’ poll award for the 2015 Best Fact Article.
 I also have published three science fiction novels: The New Martians, The Protos Mandate, and The Caloris Network.

 Enough about me!
 Let me hear from you.